Do You Have Concerns About AI?

 Some time at the end of last year, there was a huge wave of new artificial intelligence apps that started to work their way into the common consciousness.
-I think the first things I heard about were Lensa, the app that took a picture of you and turned it into a collection of incredible artistic representations.
+The first things I heard about were Lensa, the app that takes pictures of you and turns them into a collection of incredible artistic representations.
 It was everywhere on social media until some artists started to recognize their styles and raised their voices.
-It's still one of the most popular app downloads but is now pretty much old news.
-Dall-E was another that you could give a text prompt and it would generate art from your request.
+It's still one of the most popular app downloads but is now old news.
+Dall-E was another that you could give a text prompt, and it would generate art from your request.

 As we've started to become aware of even the most basic things AI can do, we're also starting to imagine how it will affect what we do and how we live.

-We see not only the benefit, but for those of us in creative fields, we're starting to sense an inherent threat as many of our skills become replaceable.
+We see not only the benefit but for those of us in creative fields, we're starting to sense an inherent threat as many of our skills become automatable and replaceable.
 I work with a lot of creative freelancers, and over the past two months, most of our conversations have been about how to adapt as AI becomes more widely available and useful.

 I started to keep a list of their questions as well as my own, and it was growing quickly.
 I remember thinking in January that I might take these questions and turn them into a book, but as I realized the depth of research it would require, I backed off that idea.
 But then something else happened.
 I decided to experiment with ChatGPT.

-A few weeks ago I was writing a sales page for an online course and I needed a series of lists.
-Features, benefits, bullet points - pretty standard sales page stuff.
-This kind of listing usually takes me a few hours because I like to generate more information than I need and whittle it down to the best selection.
-I decided to ask ChatGPT to generate my lists for me based on some simple prompts I created.
+A few weeks ago, I was writing a sales page for an online course, and I needed a series of lists.
+Features, benefits, bullet points - standard sales page stuff.
+This listing usually takes me a few hours because I like to generate more information than I need and whittle it down to the best selection.
+I asked ChatGPT to generate my lists for me based on some simple prompts I created.

 This gave me an excuse to finally engage with Kindle Direct Publishing and learn how to publish my own book.
 Six days later, the book was published in both Kindle and paperback versions.
 It's hard to say that I wrote this book.
 I was mostly just a curator or compiler.
 But ChatGPT insists that the user is the one who is the author of the information because it all started with their prompts.
 So my name's on the cover, but this was a human/AI collaboration.

-Since I didn't have an audience in mind or any kind of marketing plan before I started this project, all I can do now is speculate that this book will be helpful and insightful to people who have been wondering about AI but haven't experienced it yet.
+Since I didn't have an audience in mind or any kind of marketing plan before I started this project, I'll speculate that this book will be helpful and insightful to people who have been wondering about AI but haven't experienced it yet.
 It may also be a good primer to identify some of the known issues we'll be facing as AI is integrated into our lives.
 There are definitely some challenges ahead, and ChatGPT isn't programmed to generate positive PR about itself.
 It just takes the prompt and generates the answer it predicts will be most useful to the user.

 The sample here includes the intro to the book and the first couple of questions I asked ChatGPT.
 I decided not to edit the responses because I wanted to share the raw experience I had.
-You can see that the responses tend not to be emotionally charged or biased and that they have a kind of uniformity in their syntax and structure.
+The responses tend not to be emotionally charged or biased, and that they have a kind of uniformity in their syntax and structure.
 The only editorial task I did carry out was to verify that it didn't contain plagiarized content.
 It passed that test with no further action needed.